opentargets/genetics-sumstat-data/readme.md

 **Important note**.
 The fine-mapping and coloc pipelines currently use Dask to read the parquet files in python.
 We should continue to do this until [pyarrow has implemented row group filtering (predicate pushdown)](https://issues.apache.org/jira/browse/ARROW-1796), expected v0.14.0.
 In the mean time, all parquet files written in Spark should have the following option enabled: `pyspark.sql.SparkSession.builder.config("parquet.enable.summary-metadata", "true").getOrCreate()`

+An update about [this here](https://issues.apache.org/jira/browse/ARROW-1796?focusedCommentId=17030696&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-17030696).
+It seems to be safe stop using summary-metadata as soon as we get versions up to date.

 ### Columns

 - `type`: The study type.
 GWAS studies must be `gwas`.
 Molecular trait studies can take other values, e.g. `eqtl`, `pqtl`.